 London to Berlin

 It's not as hard as you might think to catch a train from London to Berlin.
-The journey can be done in as little as 9h 29m, and you'll see a lot more of Europe than you would in an airplane.
-These longer journeys lend themselves perfectly to a sleeper service.
-The best option for a sleeper train from London to Germany is to catch a Eurostar to Paris, then the Russian Railways service to Moscow.
-Depart from Paris East station just before 19:00, sleep in a comfortable bunk overnight as your train trundles through the German countryside, and arrive in Berlin in time for breakfast the following morning.
+The journey can be done in as little as 9h 3m, and you'll see a lot more of Europe than you would in an airplane.
+The best option for a train from London to Germany is to catch a Eurostar to Brussels, then the DB service to Köln.
+From here, take another DB service across the German countryside to Berlin.

-After your hearty Berlin breakfast of coffee, pancakes or eggs, check out the rest of this historic city.
+Once you've arrived in Berlin, it's time to check out this historic city.
 A natural starting point for many is Checkpoint Charlie, the symbol of Berlin as a divided city.
 When you're in the area, take the time to see one of the largest preserved sections of Berlin Wall at the Topography of Terror exhibition.
 Another hidden gem nearby is the Trabi Museum, with everything you ever wanted to know about East Germany's famous little car.
 One of the most popular spots in Berlin is the roof terrace of the Reichstag parliament building.
 Entry is free, but you'll have to reserve your space in advance.
 Book a table in the restaurant for a meal with one of the best views in the city, if not in Germany.

 London to Munich